The Modern Slavery Act 2015

 - a Supplier Code of Conduct, which is used for all new major suppliers of goods or in re-tendering, clearly stating the company's intention to step away (without penalty) if any occurrences of modern slavery are discovered.

-Both the Responsible Purchasing Policy and Supplier Code of Conduct will be reviewed annually, and updated as and when deemed appropriate by the Ethics Team, to ensure they are continually developed and remain fit for purpose.
+Both the Responsible Purchasing Policy and Supplier Code of Conduct will be reviewed annually, and updated as and when deemed appropriate by the Cepac Directors, to ensure they are continually developed and remain fit for purpose.
+The monitoring of suppliers has increased significantly in 2018, to include monitoring in accordance with the Criminal Finances Act.

 We want to help our people to understand more about this growing issue and how to report any suspicions they may have, whether in a business or personal context.
 We have highlighted the modernslavery.co.uk site to all our employees, which holds useful information on how to recognise different types of slavery, how to spot the signs and provides details of a telephone helpline.